turnerbenjamin/mb230_productivity_and_workspaces/2. productivity_features/2_quick_replies.md

 Tags are used when searching for a quick reply.
 They can also be used to easily group quick replies.

-5. Enter tags, e.g. Greeting, Introduction
+5. Enter tags, e.g. Greeting, Introduction, {your name}

 As you start typing, a list of tags already used will be displayed that you may choose from.
 If no tags exit just blur the input and they should be added.